Statement on Racism – International Psychotherapy Institute

 We pledge to engage in quarterly institutional reviews where we will reflect on the progress IPI is making with regard to its pledges of anti-racism, and to update strategies and commitments as necessary.

-This evolving statement was developed by the IPI Diversity Committee (Norma Caruso, Andi Eliza-Christie, Linda Hopkins, Patrizia Pallaro (Chair), Chris Thomas, Dio Turner II,) in collaboration with the IPI Board of Directors (Jason Aronson, Robert Bremner, Mary Burke, Andi Eliza-Christie, Richard Zeitner (Chair), IPI Director, Caroline Sehon, and the IPI Faculty Steering Committee.
+This evolving statement was developed by the IPI Committee on Diversities and Intersectionality (Norma Caruso, Andi Eliza-Christie, Linda Hopkins, Patrizia Pallaro (Chair), Chris Thomas, Dio Turner II,) in collaboration with the IPI Board of Directors (Jason Aronson, Robert Bremner, Mary Burke, Andi Eliza-Christie, Richard Zeitner (Chair), IPI Director, Caroline Sehon, and the IPI Faculty Steering Committee.

 Resources for Therapists and Analysts